YOUR SAFE SPACE

 Safety begins with connection to a person who can help us anchor and connect with our own inner compass and wisdom.

-As a counselling professional, I bring a calm, compassionate and stable presence to our interaction together and I direct your attention toward your inner experience.
+As a counselling professional, I bring a calm, compassionate and stable presence to our interaction together and I direct your attention toward your inner experience where you will learn how to regulate difficult emotions.

 Although it takes courage to look inward at ourselves, it is the place where healing and personal growth happens.